michaelnisi/cop/README.md

 ## Description

-The cop node module emits the values for particular key if its defined on the object written to the stream.
+The node module cop emits a property if it matches the specified key.

 ## Usage